microsoft/autogen/README.md

 ```

 The automated experimentation and optimization can help you maximize the utility out of these expensive models.
-A suite of utilities such as caching and templating are offered to accelerate the experimentation and application development.
+A suite of utilities are offered to accelerate the experimentation and application development, such as low-level inference API with caching, templating, filtering, and higher-level components like LLM-based coding and interactive agents.

 * With three lines of code, you can start using this economical and fast
 AutoML engine as a [scikit-learn style estimator](https://microsoft.github.io/FLAML/docs/Use-Cases/Task-Oriented-AutoML).